Continuous Edge Chromatic Numbers of Abelian Group Actions: Continuous Proper Edge Colorings of

 \begin{proposition} Let $k$ be a non-negative integer and let $d=4k+2$.
 Then there is a relatively clopen subequivalence relation $R^n_d$ on $F(2^{\mathbb{Z}^n})$ and a continuous proper edge $(2n+1)$-coloring of $F(2^{\mathbb{Z}^n})$ such that \begin{enumerate} \item[(i)] each of the $R^n_d$-equivalence classes is of the form $R\cdot x$, where $R$ is an $n$-dimensional rectangle with side lengths either $d$ or $d+1$; \item[(ii)] the edge coloring satisfies both the boundary condition and the core condition for each of the $R^n_d$-equivalence classes. \end{enumerate} \end{proposition}

 \begin{proof} We apply Lemma~\ref{MarkerRegion} to obtain a relatively clopen subequivalence relation $R^n_d$ on $F(2^{\mathbb{Z}^n})$ so that each of the $R^n_d$-equivalence classes is of the form $R\cdot x$, where $R$ is an $n$-dimensional rectangle with side lengths either $d$ or $d+1$.
 Consider a fixed such $R$ and assume it is of size $a_1\times\cdots a_n$, where $a_i\in\{d, d+1\}$ for each $1\leq i\leq n$.
-If any $a_i$ is $d+1$, we obtain and fix a proper edge $2n$-coloring satisfying the boundary condition for $R$ by Lemma~\ref{lem:bc2}.
-Otherwise, $R$ is of size $d\times\cdots\times d$, and we obtain and fix a proper edge $(2n+1)$-coloring satisfying both the boundary condition and the core condition for $R$ by Lemma~\ref{middle}.
-Using these fixed edge colorings to color the marker regions $R\cdot x$, we obtain a continuous proper edge $(2n+1)$-coloring of $F(2^{\mathbb{Z}^n})$ with both the boundary condition and the core condition for each marker region.
-The properness of the entire edge coloring follows from the boundary condition for each marker region, and the continuity of the edge coloring follows from the relative clopenness of $R^n_d$ and the fact that the edge coloring on each marker region depends only on its size. \end{proof}
+If any $a_i$ is $d+1$, we obtain and fix a proper edge $2n$-coloring $f_R$ satisfying the boundary condition for $R$ by Lemma~\ref{lem:bc2}.
+Otherwise, $R$ is of size $d\times\cdots\times d$, and we obtain and fix a proper edge $(2n+1)$-coloring $f_R$ satisfying both the boundary condition and the core condition for $R$ by Lemma~\ref{middle}.
+Note that $f_R$ only depends on the sizes of $R$.